intelliroot-tech/ProcessHuntingToolkit/README.md

 # ProcessHuntingToolkit
-Process hunting Toolkit is toolkit capable of hunting down malicious processes on Windows
+Process hunting Toolkit is toolkit capable of hunting down malicious processes on Windows.

+Please run the tools in Administrator mode.